rpleite/test/README.md

 [`README`](README.md): A brief overview of the distribution.

-What is new in these codes?
+What is new in these source codes?
 --------------
 | Code Name                       | Already exist? |  Modification |
 | :---                            |     :---:      |     :---      |